Everyone appreciates a romantic overture, regardless of the time of year.

-Just up the road from Arethusa al Tavolo in Morris is another Litchfield County heavy-hitter.
+Another Litchfield County heavy hitter is just up the road from Arethusa al Tavolo in Morris.

-Artisan has two locations in Connecticut: one in Southport, the other in West Hartford.
+Artisan has two locations in Connecticut: one in Southport, and the other in West Hartford.

-This writer prefers the West Hartford location, so this directory of Connecticut romantic restaurants is highlighting that one.
+This writer prefers the West Hartford location, so this directory of Connecticut romantic restaurants highlights that one.

 While the New England farm-to-table menu is award-winning, the major appeal of this restaurant is its atmosphere.

 The interior of Artisan offers an introduction to Scandinavian eighteenth-century design, with:

 - Gustavian Swedish furniture